kirby-tools/kirby-copilot/CONTEXT.md

 ### Prompting

 **Skill**:
 A reusable instruction block the user references from the prompt editor via a trigger token.
+User-invoked only – a plain-text preset layered onto the run's instructions.
+_Avoid_: agent skill (the model-invoked, executable SKILL.md concept from agent frameworks – Copilot skills are neither)

 **Prompt template**:
 A saved, reusable prompt, optionally multilingual.